stofancy/DevContainer/dotnet/README.md

 PUBLIC_KEY="ssh-rsa your_public_key_content_here your_email@example.com"
 ```

+**Note:** Copy from `.ssh-keys-template.example` to get started, then replace the placeholder content with your actual SSH keys.

 ### Security Notes

+- Copy `.ssh-keys-template.example` to `.ssh-keys-template` and edit with your real keys
-- The template file is automatically deleted after processing for security
+- The template file `.ssh-keys-template` is automatically deleted after processing for security
 - SSH keys are base64-encoded before being stored in the `.env` file
 - The `.env` file is already in `.gitignore` to prevent accidental commits
+- The `.ssh-keys-template` file is also in `.gitignore` to prevent committing real SSH keys

 ## What's Included